-A Phase One Environmental Site Assessment (a "Phase One ESA") of an assemblage, which included the land within the District, was completed on December 1, 2015.
-Based on the information presented in the Phase One ESA, there was no evidence that the Development was under environmental regulatory review or enforcement action.
-The site reconnaissance, regulatory database review and historical source review revealed no evidence of recognized environmental conditions involving the site.
+A Phase One Environmental Site Assessment (a "Phase One ESA") of the land within the District, was completed on May 3, 2019 by Enviro co-op.
+Based on the information presented in the Phase One ESA, there was no evidence that there were recognized environmental conditions on property in the District.

-According to the Federal Emergency Management Agency (FEMA) Flood Insurance Rate Map (FIRM) Community Panel Number 48257C0155D, dated July 3, 2012, a 19.5 acre portion of the property, located in the southwest quadrant, is located in Zone A and the remainder of the subject property is located in Zone X. Zone X corresponds to areas outside of the 500-year flood plain.
-Zone A corresponds Special flood hazard areas subject to inundation by the 100-year flood.
-Mandatory flood insurance purchase requirements apply in areas designated as Zone A. All areas of the Development located in Zone A will be devoted as open space providing an aesthetic appeal to the development.
+According to the Federal Emergency Management Agency (FEMA) Flood Insurance Rate Map (FIRM) Community Panel Number 48257C0175D, dated July 3, 2012, an approximately 246.59 acre portion of the property is located in Zone A. Zone A corresponds to special flood hazard areas subject to inundation by the 100-year flood.
+Mandatory flood insurance purchase requirements apply in areas designated as Zone A. All areas of the Development located in Zone A will be devoted to use as open space and an equestrian center to serve the Development.
+According to the Federal Emergency Management Agency (FEMA) Flood Insurance Rate Map (FIRM) Community Panel Numbers 48257C0155D and 48257C0175D, each dated July 3, 2012, the remainder of property in the District is located in Zone X. Zone X corresponds to areas outside of the 500-year flood plain.